How to Buy Property before Stamp Duty Increases in March 2021

 Moving now could save you thousands of pounds on Stamp Duty Land Tax, as you’ll only have to pay if your property costs more than £500,000.
 Whereas before 8 July 2020, you’d have to pay if your property cost more than just £125,000.

-As an extra incentive to move through the buying process quickly, we’re offering our Conveyancing clients £100 Cashback and a Free Online Will if you exchange and complete within 3 months.
+As an extra incentive to move through the buying process quickly, we’re offering our Conveyancing clients £100 Cashback and a Free Online Will (offer expires 30th October 2021) if you exchange and complete within 3 months.
 We want to make sure that your purchase can be finalised as soon as possible, and that you can save on Stamp Duty too.

 Speak to one of our specialist Conveyancers to see how you make sure complete on your property before 31 March 2021.